CorcKilian/PN532-STM32-BareMetal/README.md

 ## UART Menu System

-After flashing the firmware, open the serial monitor and press any key to display the following menu:
+After  uploading the program, open the serial monitor and press any key to display the following menu:

 ```
 --- UID Authentication System ---